 Besides caring for the retirees, the doctors did much work with people who had various mental problems such as schizophrenia, manic depressives, autistic children, and drug use.
 Opium was particularly popular then amongst adults.
 They also treated .problematic teenagers who had all sorts of psychological issues.
 The group of psychiatrists were pioneers in the field and introduced existential psychology to Europe and the USA.
 In 1938 Johanna offered Sigmund Freud a place of refuge in her house, where Freud stayed for several months.

 Johanna worked hard as a psychiatrist, and besides professional friends and collaborators, she made a lot of European musical and literary friends who stayed in her house and became part of lively discussion groups.
-The rise of the Nazi party and Hitler in 1933 in Germany led to several artists and writers from Germany during the Civil war In Spain and later also from Austria and France seeking refuge in her house.
+The rise of the Nazi party and Hitler in 1933 in Germany led to several artists and writers from Germany and later refugees from the Civil war In Spain as well as from Austria and France seeking refuge in her house.
 Sometimes they stayed for months before arranging a permanent stay somewhere else, often emigrating to Britain and the USA.

 Johanna continued to write under various names for left-wing journals in French, Russian and German.
 She had remained a Trotskyist-Marxist and had an extensive letter exchange with Leon Trotsky and other communists that disagreed with Stalin in Europe.